Critical Casimir Interactions and Percolation: the quantitative description of critical fluctuations: Casimir interaction expressed via critical percolation clusters

 The only difference from the partition function of the bulk system without particle(s) $Z_{\mathrm b}$ in eq.~(\ref{eq:Z2}) is the term $2^{-c_{c}(\{n \})}$.
 This term reflects the fact, that all $c_{c}$ clusters of the current configuration $\{n \}$, which contain spins of colloidal particle, are fixed and do not contribute to the partition function.
 The free energy of a system with a particle(s) is $F_{c}(\beta)=-\frac{1}{\beta} \ln[Z_{c}(\beta)]$.
 Therefore, we can expressed the free energy difference (in $k_{\mathrm B}T $ units) of the insertion of particle(s) as

 where $\la 2^{-c_{c}}\ra_{\beta}$ is 2 to the power $-c_{c}$ where $c_{c}$ is the number of clusters, touching the immersed object computed as a thermal average $\la \dots\ra_{\beta}$ at the inverse temperature $\beta$ with respect to the bulk (empty) system.
+The proposed method can also be applied to systems with various types of boundary conditions and the presence of the bulk field.
 Let us note, that we do not specify how many particles are immersed into a bulk system.
 It means, that the simple expression eq.~(\ref{eq:dF}) may be applied to computation of CC interactions for various geometries: particle-particle, multi-particles, wall-particle, etc. Moreover, this numerical method can be also applied to an arbitrary spatial dimension and for $q \ne 2$ Potts model.